St. Boniface Hospital: Institute of Cardiovascular Sciences

 St. Boniface Hospital's Institute of Cardiovascular Sciences researches heart disease at the cellular and molecular levels.
 It also hosts the Canadian Journal of Physiology and Pharmacology, the journal Molecular and Cellular Biochemistry, the International Academy of Cardiovascular Sciences, and its journal Experimental & Clinical Cardiology.
 The Institute was created as the Division of Cardiovascular Sciences in 1987 by Dr. Naranjan Dhalla.
 Its researchers have been published in such academic journals as the New England Journal of Medicine and Cardiovascular Research.

 Division of Neurodegenerative Disorders

 The Division of Neurodegenerative Disorders (DND) was established in 1999.
-The DND is a neurodegenerative research team working to identify causes and treatments for disorders like Alzheimer’s, strokes, traumatic brain injury, and central nervous system degeneration, to study the effect of diabetes on neurodegeneration, and to conduct sleep studies.
-As of 2011, the principal investigators collectively have over 150 journal publications.
+The DND is a neurodegenerative research team working to identify causes and treatments for disorders like Alzheimer's, strokes, traumatic brain injury, and central nervous system degeneration, to study the effect of diabetes on neurodegeneration, and to conduct sleep studies.

 Canadian Centre for Agri-Food Research in Health and Medicine

 The Canadian Centre for Agri-food Research in Health and Medicine (CCARM) investigates nutraceuticals and health food in partnership with Agriculture and Agri-food Canada.
 CCARM’s mandate is to research natural health products and give the results to the scientific community and the general public.
 The results of their research have been published in numerous academic journals, including the European Journal of Clinical Nutrition and the Journal of Biological Chemistry.